AlexTtkn/Brain-Games/README.md

 After that, it offers the player to perform various simple arithmetic operations with them.
 In case of three correct decisions, the player is declared the winner.

+To start the game, open the terminal, go to the folder with the game and run the following command:

+`$ make run-dist`

 # Examples of games

 [![Even](https://i.postimg.cc/BtWKWf4b/Even-game.jpg)](https://asciinema.org/a/b8utx6tD8X0Y9Wy7kHpYZzqqH)